mihirchronicles/mihirchronicles.github.io/content/notes/on-complex-systems.md

 Learning to be a system thinker is highly advantageous.

-> A system is better than a single element and that good design is the overall configuration of a product. — Dieter Rams
+> A system is better than a single element and that good design is the overall configuration of a product. - Dieter Rams

-> The source of all our problems today comes from the gap between how we think and now nature works. — Dee Hock
+> The source of all our problems today comes from the gap between how we think and now nature works. - Dee Hock

 > Life is not about control.
 It’s not about getting.
 It’s not about having.
 It’s not about knowing.
 It’s not even about being.
 Life is eternal, perpetual becoming, or it is nothing.
 Becoming is not a thing to be known, commanded, or controlled.
-It is a magnificent, mysterious odyssey to be experienced. — Dee Hock
+It is a magnificent, mysterious odyssey to be experienced. - Dee Hock

 > We can’t control systems or figure them out.
-But we can dance with them! — Donella H. Meadows
+But we can dance with them! - Donella H. Meadows

-> If we’re to understand anything, we have to simplify, which means we have to make boundaries. — Donella H. Meadows
+> If we’re to understand anything, we have to simplify, which means we have to make boundaries. - Donella H. Meadows

 > You think that because you understand “one” that you must therefore understand “two” because one and one make two.
-But you forget that you must also understand “and.” — Donella H. Meadows
+But you forget that you must also understand “and.” - Donella H. Meadows

 > Remember, always, that everything you know, and everything everyone knows, is only a model.
 Get your model out there where it can be viewed.
-Invite others to challenge your assumptions and add their own. — Donella H. Meadows
+Invite others to challenge your assumptions and add their own. - Donella H. Meadows

 > There are no separate systems.
 The world is a continuum.
-Where to draw a boundary around a system depends on the purpose of the discussion. — Donella H. Meadows
+Where to draw a boundary around a system depends on the purpose of the discussion. - Donella H. Meadows

 > We can't impose our will on a system.
-We can listen to what the system tells us, and discover how its properties and our values can work together to bring forth something much better than could ever be produced by our will alone. — Donella H. Meadows
+We can listen to what the system tells us, and discover how its properties and our values can work together to bring forth something much better than could ever be produced by our will alone. - Donella H. Meadows

 > Let's face it, the universe is messy.
 It is nonlinear, turbulent, and chaotic.
 It is dynamic.
 It spends its time in transient behavior on its way to somewhere else, not in mathematically neat equilibria.
 It self-organizes and evolves.
 It creates diversity, not uniformity.
-That's what makes the world interesting, that's what makes it beautiful, and that's what makes it work. — Donella H. Meadows
+That's what makes the world interesting, that's what makes it beautiful, and that's what makes it work. - Donella H. Meadows

 > An adaptive agent is constantly playing a game with its environment.
 What exactly does that mean?
 Distilled to the essence, what actually has to happen for game-playing agents to survive and prosper?
-Two things, Holland decided: prediction and feedback. — M. Mitchell Waldrop
+Two things, Holland decided: prediction and feedback. - M. Mitchell Waldrop

 > All these complex systems have somehow acquired the ability to bring order and chaos into a special kind of balance.
-This balance point—often called the edge of chaos—is were the components of a system never quite lock into place, and yet never quite dissolve into turbulence, either. — M. Mitchell Waldrop
+This balance point-often called the edge of chaos-is were the components of a system never quite lock into place, and yet never quite dissolve into turbulence, either. - M. Mitchell Waldrop

 ## System overview

-A system is a set of things—people, cells, molecules, or whatever—interconnected in such a way that they produce their own pattern of behavior over time.
+A system is a set of things-people, cells, molecules, or whatever-interconnected in such a way that they produce their own pattern of behavior over time.

 A system is an interconnected set of elements that is coherently organized in a way that achieves something.